Fold-transversal surface code cultivation

-In Ref.~\cite{gidney2024magic}, a `double-check' procedure is used to measure a transversal Clifford operator twice using a single ancilla product state.
-This double-check provides two bits of information about the logical eigenvalue along with error flags.
-Here, we simply choose to use two pre-prepared GHZ-states to check this operator once per individual GHZ-state.
-In our paradigm, we obtain more efficient pipelining of operations since we are not required to wait for decoding and recoding of the ancillary system.
+Ref.~\cite{gidney2024magic} uses a `double-check' to measure a transversal Clifford operator twice using a single ancilla product state.
+This double-check provides two bits of information about the logical eigenvalue, along with error flags.
+Here, we simply choose to use two GHZ states to check this operator (once per GHZ state).
+We obtain more efficient pipelining of operations since we are not required to wait for decoding and re-encoding of the ancillary system.
 Consequently, we bypass the cost of either having a longer idling time on the initial code during which errors can build up, or having to do more stabilizer measurements during this time.

-These alternative check strategies are displayed in~\cref{fig:checkvsdc}.
-The figure shows a spacetime blueprint of the protocol, wherein the pre-prepared GHZ states allow more compact cultivation, albeit at the cost of using more qubits.
+\Cref{fig:checkvsdc} shows a spacetime volume comparison of these alternative check strategies.
+The prepared GHZ states allow more compact cultivation, albeit at the cost of using more qubits.